Cataglyphis hispanica

 Workers: approx. 6 – 10 mm

-Diet: Carbohydrates (e.g., honey, sugar water), proteins (insects such as flies, crickets, cockroaches)
+Food: Carbohydrates (e.g. honey, sugar water), proteins (insects such as flies, crickets, roaches)

 Humidity: